 I have written this giving directions on how to get from one site to another, like a walking tour.
 However, I do not recommend trying to fit all of the Things To Do in Strasbourg France in in one day.
 You MIGHT be able to rush through and see almost all of it, but only in a very rushed way, and that’s no fun!
 If you only have one day in the city, pick your top spots and visit those.
 Personally, I think it would be more enjoyable to split it into at least two days and take your time enjoying that area a bit more.

 Tip from someone who has been there: Strasbourg makes a wonderful home base in the Alsace region.
 In my time visiting the city I spent 3 days exploring all the things to do in Strasbourg, but then took several day trips.
-You can easily take the train to Colmar, Nancy, Heidelberg, and other cities in the area – or you can take a day trip through the Alsace Wine Route.
+You can easily take the train to a Colmar Daytrip, see all the Things To Do in Nancy, Heidelberg, and other cities in the area – or you can take a day trip through the Alsace Wine Route.

 So, with no further ado, on to the list of Best Things To Do in Strasbourg France:

 From the Gare Centrale, cross the open square in front of the station diagonally to the right, and follow Petite Rue de la Course which turns into Rue St. Michel as you continue for the 650m it takes to get to Place Jean Hans Arp.
 (10 minute walk)